eingland/eingland-site/posts/ntfs-permission-powershell.md

 ---
-title: 'How to Add NTFS Permission to Subfolders of Directory with PowerShell'
+title: "How to Add NTFS Permission to Subfolders of Directory with PowerShell"
-date: '2018-05-27'
+date: "2018-05-27"
 tags:
   - Development
   - PowerShell